moshecstern/bamazon/README.md

-# bamazon
+# bamazon Store By Moshe Stern
-an amazon like application that has 3 modes;
-- Customer:
-- Manager:
-- Supervisor:

 ## About